 Pistol Target Ratings

 Some pistol targets can withstand some pretty powerful calibers, some hold up to rifles, some shotguns, others, just low caliber pistols.
 When you’re looking to buy your next target, look at a target that best suits your needs.
 Do you have five pistols, seven rifles, and 15 shotguns or do you simply have a few low caliber pistols?
 If you want to find a target for all your needs, then find the one that gives you the most bang—pun intended—for you buck (again, pun intended).
-For example, if you own both a .22 pistol and a .22 rifle, there are targets out there which are rated for both.
+For example, if you own both a .22 pistol and a .22 rifle, there are targets out there that are rated for both.
 If you own both a 9mm and a .45, there are targets out there rated for both.
 Then, there are also targets rated for all calibers, like the Do-All Outdoors Black Back Auto Resetting Steel Target, if you’re willing to pay the price.

 This means, you can find targets that are rated for multiple weapons and calibers, which saves you money in the end.
 So, in this case, go for quantity as well as quality, because the more uses you get out of your training tools the better.